vespperhq/docs/docs/04-Webhooks/02-Opsgenie.md

 ## Overview

-Merlinn uses Opsgenie Webhooks Integration in order to be notified when incidents/alerts happen.
-Once an incident happens, Opsgenie will send a webhook to your Merlinn account, kicking off the investigation.
+Vespper uses Opsgenie Webhooks Integration in order to be notified when incidents/alerts happen.
+Once an incident happens, Opsgenie will send a webhook to your Vespper account, kicking off the investigation.

 For more information about Opsgenie webhooks, checkout the official [documentation](https://support.atlassian.com/opsgenie/docs/integrate-opsgenie-with-webhook/).

 ## Prerequisites

 - Working environment with an organization.
-If you don't have one, head over to the [setup](../02-Getting%20started/01-Setup%20Merlinn.md) page.
+If you don't have one, head over to the [setup](../02-Getting%20started/01-Setup%20Vespper.md) page.
 - A configured Opsgenie integration.
 To learn how to create one, check the [Opsgenie integration guide](../03-Integrations/04-Opsgenie.md).
-- ngrok tunnel that forwards traffic to your local Merlinn API.
+- ngrok tunnel that forwards traffic to your local Vespper API.
 Install [ngrok](https://ngrok.com/docs/getting-started/), start a tunnel at port 3000 (`ngrok http 3000`) and copy the tunnel URL.

 ## Setup

-Follow these steps to connect Merlinn to Opsgenie:
+Follow these steps to connect Vespper to Opsgenie:

 1. Inside your organization settings, go to "Webhooks".
 2. Locate the "Opsgenie" integration and click "Add".